Creating VPN Connections

 This parameter is available only when Interface IP Address Assignment is set to Manually specify.

-Tunnel interface IP address configured on the VPN gateway.
+Tunnel interface IP address of the VPN gateway.

 N/A